Meeussen's rule

 Meeussen's rule is one of a number of processes in Bantu languages by which a series of consecutive high tones is avoided.
-These processes result in a less tonal, more accentual character in Bantu tone systems, ending finally in a situation in which there tends to be only one tone per word or morpheme.
+The processes result in a less tonal, more accentual character in Bantu tone systems and causes a situation in which there tends to be only one tone per word or morpheme.

 Examples

-Here are some illustrations of the phenomenon in Kirundi (examples adapted from Philippson 1998).
+Here are some illustrations of the phenomenon in Kirundi, a Bantu language of Burundi (examples adapted from Philippson 1998).